juanm95/leet/Reflections/Tricks.md

 # Tricks

+Note: These need to be moved to my dashboard instead.

 * String Replacement "AABAA"
     * Frequency Map + Sliding window.
 As you read new characters, add them to the frequency map, and if you have to, kick out an old character by increasing start and reducing it in the frequency map.